-Sucden Financial is celebrating its 50th anniversary this year and we are establishing The Sucden Financial Community Fund in partnership with the East End Community Foundation (EECF).
+Sucden Financial is celebrating its 50th anniversary this year and we have established The Sucden Financial Community Fund in partnership with the East End Community Foundation (EECF).

 The Fund will respond to some of the pressing challenges faced by those most vulnerable around us by addressing four areas central to our business and critical to our local communities:

 - The energy crisis

 We will use the Fund to engineer opportunities inside and outside of Sucden Financial that can positively impact our community and involve a variety of our key stakeholders.

 We will do this by connecting different groups – such as our parent company Sucden, employees, trading partners and clients – so each can contribute to making a difference in our East London communities.
 Volunteering opportunities and individual fundraising challenges will be organised throughout the year for our stakeholders to get directly involved in.

 The East End Community Foundation

 The EECF, part of the UK Community Foundation network, is the leading charitable foundation and funder in East London, allocating grants to grassroots charities in the boroughs of Tower Hamlets, Hackney, Newham, and the City of London – some of the most deprived local authorities in the UK.

 The EECF has raised and distributed more than £27m to support communities in East London since 1990.